 Purdue Agricultural Centers

-Indiana has more than 300 soil types and multiple microclimates.
-Each section of farmland reacts differently to fertilizers, cultural practices, pesticides, and tillage systems, just as each parcel of forest reacts differently to varying management practices.
-Purdue's PACs are located where they can do the most good.
+Indiana has more than 300 soil types and multiple and unique microclimates.
+Each parcel of farmland reacts differently to crop inputs, cultural practices, pesticides, and tillage systems just as each parcel of forest reacts differently to varying management practices.
+The PACs are located in regions of the state where they can best benefit those engaged in agriculture, timber management, and other land use activities.

-The director and assistant director of Purdue Agricultural Centers and the eight PAC superintendents administer and coordinate research projects at the PACs.
-Please contact us if you have any questions.
+In 2016, researchers conducted over 450 field projects on more than 40 different crops at the PACs.
+Researchers are assisted by 30 PAC staff members spread across over 9,000 acres.
+The campus-based director and assistant director of the Purdue Agricultural Centers and the eight PAC superintendents across Indiana administer and coordinate all research projects at the PACs.
+Please contact us if you have any questions or need information.

 The Eight PACs